yuiint/E-commerce-Event-Analysis-for-a-Cosmetics-Shop/README.md

    Offer first-time purchase discounts, free shipping, and other shopping incentives, as well as maintain communication and product advertisement exposure.

 **2. New Customer (N) Conversion:**\
-  Through repurchase offers, convert new customers (N) into active customers (A) with a higher customer value, thereby expanding a more stable revenue source group and at the same time preventing new customers from becoming lost customers (L)."
+  Through repurchase offers, convert new customers (N) into active customers (A) with a higher customer value, thereby expanding a more stable revenue source group and at the same time preventing new customers from becoming lost customers (L).

 #### In the long term: